GitHubMarcelNoack/frontend-mentor-static-job-listings/README.md

 - See hover states for all interactive elements on the page
 - Filter job listings based on the categories using the HTML `data-` attribute

-## Live-Demo

-The page is currently deployed on Netlify and can be found [here](https://lucid-mcclintock-ed316d.netlify.app/).

 ### Filtering

 #### Option 1